 There is an exception: the driver intervention program for first offenses.
 For a first offense Ohio DUI / OVI that does not involve a ‘high test’ (BAC of .170 or more), the minimum jail sentence is three days, but the judge can substitute a three-day driver intervention program for three days in jail.
 For a first offense Ohio DUI / OVI that does involve a high test, the minimum sentence is six days.
 The judge can substitute a three-day driver intervention program for three of the jail days, but you still have to serve the other three days in jail.
 For repeat offenses, a jail sentence is mandatory, and none of it can be satisfied by the driver intervention program.

 A driver intervention program (DIP) is a 72-hour residential program.
 Most DIPs are held at hotels, and the average cost is about $450.
 Participants typically check-in on a Thursday evening and leave on Sunday evening.
 On Friday, Saturday, and Sunday, there are presentations made on various topics related to alcohol, drugs, health, and driving.
 Most programs also include an assessment to determine if participants need further alcohol/drug counseling.Hiring A Lawyer For a First Offense DUI / OVI In Ohio

-My practice is focused on DUI / OVI defense, and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to my clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.